Awards & Benefits

 Prospective two-year college transfer student-athletes are required to provide official secondary school and college transcripts.
 The transcripts are to be submitted with the Academic Evaluation Form by the coach to the Associate Director of Athletics for Student-Athlete Services & Compliance, who will then work with the Office of Admissions during the admissions process.

-Each prospect's college transcript(s) will be evaluated by the Dean's office of the college or professional school to which the prospect applies.
+Each prospect's college transcript(s) will be evaluated by the Registrar's Office.
 The transcript evaluation will also be reviewed by the athletics compliance administrator for eligibility, who determines if the prospect meets or will meet NCAA eligibility requirements.
 The athletics compliance administrator will inform the coach and prospect of the eligibility status.

 If the prospect has been admitted and intends to attend Pacific, final official transcripts must be evaluated.
 Copies of the evaluation should be kept on file with the Compliance Office and the Office of Admissions.